 Produced and Directed by Bill Hanna and Joe Barbera.

-Credits: Animation – Carlo Vinci; Layout – Mike Lah; Backgrounds – Fernando Montealegre; Dialogue and Story Sketches – Charlie Shows and Dan Gordon; Titles – Art Goble; Production Supervision – Howard Hanson.
+Animation – Carlo Vinci and Mike Lah.; Layout – Mike Lah; Backgrounds – Fernando Montealegre; Dialogue and Story Sketches – Charlie Shows and Dan Gordon; Titles – Art Goble; Production Supervision – Howard Hanson (no credits).

 Cast: Yogi – Daws Butler, Hunter – Don Messick.